 WYOMING: A 41-year-old man is accused of trying to initiate sexual contact with a 15-year-old girl.
-Livingston County Sheriff Thomas J. Dougherty is advising parents to take an active role in supervising their children’s activity of social media sites and messaging apps.
+Livingston County Sheriff Thomas J. Dougherty is advising parents to take an active role in supervising their children’s activity on social media sites and messaging apps.

 Authorities allege he used an app called Whisper, which allows for the anonymous sending of text, picture and video messages, to meet up with a teenager and try to engage her in sexual contact.

 UTAH: A 27- year-old man was arrested after officers reportedly found he was using a mobile app to entice underage girls to have sex with him.
 A detective with the Utah County Sheriff’s Office used the popular app “Whisper” in October to assume the identity of a 13-year-old girl.
 While using the app, the officer reportedly found a public posting of a man asking for “a female companion.”
 The officer made contact with the suspect using the fake 13-year-old identity.
-During their communications, the 27 year old said he would buy the girl any clothing she wanted if they could have future sexual relations.
+During their communications, the 27-year-old said he would buy the girl any clothing she wanted if they could have future sexual relations.

 MINNESOTA: A 25-year-old male used the app Whisper to communicate anonymously with a 15-year-old girl.
 He was arrested after asking a detective posing as the teen to send nude pictures.